Ebazhanov/linkedin-skill-assessments-quizzes/react/reactjs-quiz.md

 - to change the layout of the screen
 - when you need the browser to paint before the effect runs <<<<<--CORRECT

-#### 20. What is the difference between the click behaviors of these two buttons (assuming that this.handleClick is binded correctly)?
+#### 20. What is the difference between the click behaviors of these two buttons (assuming that this.handleClick is bound correctly)?

 ```javascript
 A. <button onClick="{this.handleClick}>Click Me</button>"